By Gandalf - 4 months ago

 Depending on how busy you are, this might be an issue.
 But in order to make some noticeable progress and thus keep the motivation up - you’d really need to be meeting at least once a week.

-By Bernard - about 2 months ago
+By Bernard - 4 months ago

 Dont switch languages too often